top of page

 Leadership as Stewardship: Leading Well by Understanding How People Are Wired

-Leadership is often talked about in terms of vision, strategy, and results.
-But at its core — especially for Christian leaders — leadership is also about stewardship.
-People are not projects to manage or problems to fix; they are individuals entrusted to our care, growth, and guidance.
+Leadership is often discussed in terms of vision, strategy, and results.
+However, at its core—especially for Christian leaders—leadership is fundamentally about stewardship.
+People are not merely projects to manage or problems to fix; they are individuals entrusted to our care, growth, and guidance.

-In our latest episode of LP Sessions, we explore a simple, often overlooked reality: we can’t steward people well if we don’t understand how they’re wired.
-Many leadership challenges don’t come from a lack of commitment or competence, but from leaders and teams consistently misunderstanding one another.
+In our latest episode of LP Sessions, we explore a simple yet often overlooked reality: we can’t steward people well if we don’t understand how they’re wired.
+Many leadership challenges arise not from a lack of commitment or competence, but from leaders and teams consistently misunderstanding one another.

 Why Understanding People Matters in Leadership

 Most leaders naturally lead from their own strengths, preferences, and instincts.
-That’s normal — but it can become a limitation.
+While this is normal, it can also become a limitation.
 What motivates one person may overwhelm another.
 What feels like clarity to one team member may feel like pressure or confusion to someone else.

-When leaders overlook these differences, the results often look like:
+When leaders overlook these differences, the results often manifest as:

 • Repeated miscommunication